chimbiwide/Limelight-Use-Cases/README.md

-# ColorTracking
+# Limelight-Use-Cases
-The Repo hosting the code for color tracking using a Limelight 3A camera.
+The Repo hosting the code for various limelight usescases.
 Presented by the team 27589 Saint John's Shogun

 Plelase visit our Instagram at [sj.shogun27589](https://www.instagram.com/sj.shogun27598/)